 - Bring out the wild side

-Your cat will likely ignore the mice at first because he will expect you to put out his daily meal into a bowl as you have done religiously.
+Your cat will likely ignore the mice at first because he will expect you to put out his daily meal in a bowl, as you have done religiously.
 It will also take some time for you to re-awaken your cat’s hunting spirit and for him to learn that he is expected to work for his prey rather than meowing at you for it.

-The good thing is that the food does not fall out too easily as some people have asked about and a few people have left comments about on Amazon.
-This may be the case if you are using very small kibble at which point I recommend slightly bigger kibble.
+The good thing is that the food does not fall out too easily, which some people have asked about and a few people have left comments on Amazon.
+If food does fall out too easily, you may be using tiny kibble and should switch to slightly bigger kibble.
 Or you can use tape to cover a little bit of the hole.

-The food does take some work to get out but not so much that the cat would actually give up or leave.
-I think a high level of consideration was given to making it just the ideal level of difficult.
+The food does take some work to get out, but not so much that the cat would give up or leave.
+I think a high level of consideration was given to making it just the ideal level of difficulty.

-I recommend that you do not give up if it does not seem to be working out right away and stick to the training version until he does seem to get a hang of the foraging technique.
+I recommend that you do not give up if the feeders do not seem to be working out right away.
+Stick to the training version until your cat seems to get the hang of the foraging technique.
 Your cat will not likely starve.
-It took my 10 cats only a few days to start foraging and it takes an average of 4 days for one of my rescue cats to start foraging from these mice.
+It took my ten cats only a few days to start foraging, and it takes an average of 4 days for one of my rescue cats to start foraging from these mice.

-This product is best suited for cat rescues and animal shelters as cats can get quite bored when there is no people around.
-Shelters not yet utilizing the Indoor Hunting Cat Feeder really need to jump aboard as it is the right thing to do for the cats in my opinion.
-I have fixed many cat behavior problems that have stemmed from boredom with the use of puzzle feeders.
+This product is especially well-suited for cat rescues and animal shelters since cats can get quite bored when there are no people around.
+Shelters not yet using the Indoor Hunting Cat Feeder need to jump aboard, as it is my opinion it is the right thing to do for the cats.
+I have fixed many cat behavior problems stemming from boredom by using puzzle feeders.